-You could save big on your student debt by changing up your lender.
+Save on fees and interest rates on your student loan debt by switching up your lender.

 How does student loan refinancing work?

-Student loan refinancing works like any other type of refinancing: You take out a loan with lower rates and more favorable terms than your current student loan and use that to pay it off in full.
+Student loan refinancing works like any other type of refinancing.
+You take out a loan with lower interest rates and more favourable terms than your current student loan and use the new loan to pay off the old one in full.
 Then, you repay your new loan according to your new loan terms.
 It doesn’t reduce the amount of debt you have, but it can reduce the amount you pay in the end.

 Should I refinance my student loans?